DarthQadir/COVID-19-Spread-Simulator/README.md

 # Goal:
 If we leave the virus unchecked, which places will it hit the hardest?

+# Important note

+The CSV file has the results from 100 monte carlo simulations, while the results printed at the bottom of the notebook are from a single run.

 # Assumptions for the example below, and in general:
 - It just for Sindh's districts, no neighbouring cities on the border of sindh are involved.